yearn/tokenized-strategy/SPECIFICATION.md

 The configurable variables within managements control are:

-#### Setting Management
+#### Setting Pending Management
-This allows the current management to set a new non-zero address as the management of the strategy.
+This allows the current management to set a new non-zero address to take over as the management of the strategy.

+#### Accepting Management
+This allows the current 'pendingManagement' to accept the ownership of the contract.

 #### Setting the keeper
 Setting the address that is also allowed to call report and tend functions.

 #### Setting Performance Fee
-Setting the percent in terms of Basis points for the amount of profit to be charged as a fee.
+Setting the percent in terms of basis points for the amount of profit to be charged as a fee.

-The max this can be 99.99%.
+This has a minimum of 5% and a maximum of 50%.

 #### Setting performance fee recipient
 Setting the non-zero address that will receive any shares issued as a result of the performance fee.